swcarpentry/python-novice-inflammation/episodes/12-cmdline.md

 5.9
 ```

-We might also want to look at the minimum of the first four lines
+We might also want to look at the minimum of the first four lines.
+For that purpose, we use the shell `head` command with the flag `-4` to give us 4 lines and the pipe (using the `|` symbol) only these four lines to our script.

 ```bash
 $ head -4 inflammation-01.csv | python ../code/readings_06.py --min